 Whilst street photographers tend to be solitary individuals, roaming their cities, there is something about the desire to reach and engage an audience with the resulting images.
 Of course, Vivian Maier is a notable exception to this, in that her work only was ‘found’ after her death.

-Interestingly, ‘Vivian Maier: the Colour Work‘ by Colin Westerbeck shows that she did not only shoot candid people pictures as she walked the streets with her camera – graffiti, cityscape, details, plants were all part of her street work.
+Interestingly, ‘Vivian Maier: the Colour Work‘ by Colin Westerbeck shows that she did not only shoot candid people pictures as she walked the streets with her camera – graffiti, cityscape, details, plants were all part of her work when walking around the streets .. through in my view not a ‘candid street photograph’.
 Whatever she found interesting, one assumes.

 Vivian Maier.
 1978.
 Chicago from The Colour Work.